Itvisors/mendix-DataTables/README.md

 ##### Extra

 - _TR data attr_ - Include the value as data- attribute on the table row.
 Useful for styling with CSS selection.
+- _TD data attr_ - Include the attribute name as data- attribute on the table cell.
+Useful for styling with CSS selection.
+Not done by default on all cells because that slows down the table rendering.

 #### Attribute search filters